datacarpentry/spreadsheet-ecology-lesson/06-data-formats-caveats.md

 ## Learning Objectives
 * Identify problems with using the .csv file format.
 * Apply best practices for data cleaning to avoid problems with the .csv file format.
+* Choose alternate file formats (ex. tsv) to work with data.

 ###Commas as part of data values in `*.csv` files